Jammy2211/PyAutoLens/docs/overview/overview_6_interferometry.rst

   :width: 400
   :alt: Alternative text

-The data used in this overview contains only ~300 visibilities and is representative of a low resolution Square-Mile Array (SMA) dataset.

-We discuss below how **PyAutoLens** can scale up to large visibilities datasets from an instrument like ALMA.

-This can also plot the dataset in real-space, using the fast Fourier transforms described below.
+It can also plot dirty images of the dataset in real-space, using the fast Fourier transforms described below.

 .. code-block:: python